 For the dad who cares about how he looks on those Zoom calls: Birchbox Grooming subscription box

 A Birchbox subscription is a cool way for any man to try out new grooming products before investing a lot of money in them.
-For just $10 a month, he gets 5 new sample-size products tailored to his own preferences and needs, from anti-aging and skincare to beard care.
+While they’ve recently discontinued the subscription, you can put together your very own box full of his favorites, tailored to his own preferences and needs — from anti-aging and skincare to beard care.
 It’s so affordable, plus a great way to discover new products that might not be available at your local drugstore.

 For the dad who’s proud to be a geek: Loot Crate subscription box